abhishekbrt/change-variables/Readme.md

-updating css variables with javascript.
+project for updating css variables with javascript.